andhyalv/AndhyAlv.github.io/Healthcare.md

     group by d.race
     order by avg(h.num_lab_procedures) DESC;
 ```
+The following output shows that the hospital is not treating races differently, as each race has nearly the same average number of lab procedures.
 ![race](images/RaceQuery.png "output")

-#### b) Your boss has asked you to explore the relationship between number of lab procedures and time spent in the hospital.
-Specifically, they asked for a few, average, and many procedure group.
+#### b) What is the relationship between the number of lab proceudres and time spent in the hospital?
+In order to examine the relationship clearly, I want to group the output into buckets of "few", "average", and "many" to show the diffrences in time spent between groups with different amounts of lab procedures.
+The following query executes this idea.
 ```SQL
 select
 	avg(time_in_hospital) as avg_time,